-- The organisation get some help and support at a lower cost, or no cost at all.
+- The organisation gets some help and support at a lower cost or no cost at all.
 But also, the organisation may be willing to train and employ a new, young individual, via the internship route…

-- The intern is immersed in a working environment where he will learn about the job, acquire some skills, learn about process and methods, practice teamwork etc…
+- The intern is immersed in a working environment where he will learn about the job, acquire some skills, learn about processes and methods, practice teamwork, etc…

 But here’s the tricky part…